DVSOD/DVSOD-Evaluation/README.md

 # DVSOD-Evaluation
-This repository is used to evaluate the model performance for the DViSal dataset.
+This repository provides the evaluation toolbox for DVSOD.

 ## Requirement
 * MATLAB